openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 public func friction(value: Float64): This
 ```

-**Description:** Sets the friction coefficient, which takes effect during manual scrolling and only affects the inertial scrolling process, indirectly influencing chained effects during inertial scrolling.
-If set to a value less than or equal to 0, the default value is used.
+**Description:** Sets the friction coefficient, which takes effect during manual scrolling and affects only the inertial scrolling process, indirectly influencing chained effects during inertial scrolling.
+If set to ≤0, the default value is used.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full